-MTHC106 Statistics I 4 CLASS HOURS/4 CREDITS Without assuming a calculus background, Statistics I is an introduction to the basics of descriptive and inferential statistics.
+MTHC106 Statistics I

+Without assuming a calculus background, Statistics I is an introduction to the basics of descriptive and inferential statistics.
 The focus of the course will be on the development of statistical literacy and statistical thinking through the examination of real-world data from a variety of contexts, including data sets that are of interest to students.
 Topics include statistical distributions, linear regression and correlation, surveys and experiments, sampling distributions, probability, confidence intervals and hypothesis testing.
 Student centered, the course engages students in projects focusing on activity-based instruction that integrates technology (e.g., dynamic statistical packaged, calculator-based "labs", spreadsheets, on-line virtual manipulatives) and emphasizes the conceptual understanding of the statistical concepts studied.
-(Prerequisites: Satisfactory placement test scores (Accuplacer), or successful completion of ISVC016, or written permission of instructor.)
+(Prerequisites: Minimum ACCUPLACER Elementary Algebra score of 78, OR satisfactory completion (74 or higher) of Instructional Services Algebra I (ISVC016 or ISVK016), OR written permission of an authorized college official (e.g., instructor, advisor, academic administrator) for students with an ACCUPLACER Elementary Algebra score in the range 63 - 77, OR written Permission of Instructor.)